-If you count on exercise to help you lose unwanted body fat (or keep it away), your ears may well perk up at any mention of “exercise this way and you’ll burn more fat.”
+If view exercise as a means to lose weight, your ears may well perk up at any mention of “exercise this way and you’ll burn more fat.”

 Last month, the mainstream media reported that several studies suggest that exercising in the morning before you’ve eaten breakfast burns more fat.
-This was nothing new to me…anyone who spends any time at all reading about the nutrition and training habits of those in the bodybuilding or fitness model world knows that many people share the conviction that you MUST do fasted exercise if you are serious about fat loss.
+Indeed, many people share the conviction that you MUST do fasted exercise if you are serious about fat loss.
+I feel it’s worth mentioning that physical activity had inherent value for health and well-being regardless if it contributes to weight loss, which it does for some people but not for others.

-I bring this up because there is another group of scientists, fitness professionals and general fitness buffs who share the equal conviction that you MUST eat an appropriate snack pre-exercise (what appropriate means varies…the level of detail people get into about the optimal proportion of carbs to proteins to fats is enough to make your head spin).
+I also bring this up because there is another group of scientists, fitness professionals and general fitness buffs who share the equal conviction that you MUST eat an appropriate snack pre-exercise (what appropriate means seems to vary).
 This point of view is often expressed with a subtle or even strident warning that failure to eat before exercise will cause some horrible outcome.
-Like, you’ll pass out or have a terrible workout or be completely unable to build or maintain muscle mass.
+Like, you’ll pass out or have a terrible workout.

 When I work out later in the day, I do find I need to have something in my stomach.
 Either a light snack right before, or the right spacing between two major meals so that I am not in heavy digestion mode, but not quite hungry for my next meal.